nlweb-ai/nlweb-net/doc/demo-setup-guide.md

 ## Frequently Asked Questions

-### Q: Can I use other AI providers besides Azure OpenAI and OpenAI?
+### Q: Can I use other AI providers besides Azure OpenAI and OpenAI

 A: Yes!
 NLWebNet uses Microsoft.Extensions.AI, which supports multiple providers.
 You can add packages like `Microsoft.Extensions.AI.Anthropic` or implement custom `IChatClient` providers for other services.

-### Q: Why am I getting template responses instead of AI responses?
+### Q: Why am I getting template responses instead of AI responses

 A: This means the AI services aren't properly configured.
 Check:

 1. AI service packages are installed
-2. Service registration is added to Program.cs
+1. Service registration is added to Program.cs
-3. Configuration keys are correct
+1. Configuration keys are correct
-4. API keys are valid and have sufficient quota
+1. API keys are valid and have sufficient quota

-### Q: Can I run this in a container?
+### Q: Can I run this in a container

 A: Yes!
 The demo includes container support.
 Use `dotnet publish` with container tools or the included Dockerfile.
 Remember to handle secrets securely in containerized environments.

-### Q: How do I customize the search backend?
+### Q: How do I customize the search backend

 A: Implement the `IDataBackend` interface and register it in DI.
 The current implementation uses a mock backend for demonstration purposes.

-### Q: What's the difference between the three query modes?
+### Q: What's the difference between the three query modes

 A:

 - **List**: Returns search results only (no AI processing)
 - **Summarize**: AI generates a summary plus supporting search results
 - **Generate**: AI generates a full response with minimal search context

-### Q: How do I add custom rate limiting?
+### Q: How do I add custom rate limiting

 A: Implement `IRateLimitingService` or configure the included `InMemoryRateLimitingService` through NLWebOptions.

-### Q: Is this production-ready?
+### Q: Is this production-ready

 A: This is an alpha release for evaluation.
 For production use, review security, monitoring, error handling, and performance characteristics for your specific requirements.